-We are interviewing anyone who is currently pregnant, and their partners, and parents of children up to ten years of age.
+We are interviewing pregnant women, and their partners, and parents of children up to ten years of age.
 We want to find out about what information is important to consider when planning how to give birth, individuals' experiences of planning how to give birth, and how care could be improved to ensure that an informed decision can be made.